Pending Policies - Therapy

 The information contained in this section is for informational purposes only.
 HCSC makes no representation as to the accuracy of this information.
 It is not to be used for claims adjudication for HCSC Plans.

-The Centers for Medicare and Medicaid Services (CMS) does have a national Medicare coverage position.
+The Centers for Medicare and Medicaid Services (CMS) does not have a national Medicare coverage position.
+Coverage may be subject to local carrier discretion.

-A national coverage position for Medicare may have been changed since this medical policy document was written.
+A national coverage position for Medicare may have been developed since this medical policy document was written.
 See Medicare's National Coverage at <http://www.cms.hhs.gov>.

 |9/1/2016||Reviewed.
 No changes.|